Feedback Detection for Live Predictors: Linear Feedback

+We begin with an analysis of linear feedback problems; the linear setup allows us to convey the main insights with less technical overhead.
+We discuss the non-linear case in Section \ref{sec:details}.
 Suppose that we have some natural process $x^{(1)}, \, x^{(2)}, \, ...$ and a predictive model of the form $\hy = w \cdot x$.
 (Suppose for notational convenience that $x$ includes the constant, and the intercept term is folded into $w$.)
 For our purposes, $w$ is fixed and known; for example, $w$ may have been set by training on historical data.
 At some point, we ship a system that starts broadcasting the predictions $\hy = w \cdot x$, and there is a concern that the act of broadcasting the $\hy$ may perturb the underlying $x^{(t)}$ process.
 Our goal is to detect any such feedback.
-Following earlier notation we write
+Following earlier notation we write $\ynew = w \cdot \xnew $ for the time $t+1$ variables perturbed by feedback, and $\ynewclean = w \cdot \xnewclean$ for the counterparts we would have observed without any feedback.